bernatferragut/CCT/Explorations/AI 1.md

 > **Ask:** Think about a phone or computer that contains private information or conversations.
 How do you limit who can access it?

 **Explain:** One of the most common ways to protect your personal information online is by using a password.
-It is a string of letters and numbers that allows access to your online information, like emails.
+It is a string of letters, numbers, and symbols that allows access to your online information, like emails.
 Some passwords, however, are stronger than others because they are harder for someone to figure out.

 **Activity**